 - Joyful movement means engaging in exercise that isn’t punishment, but rather a way to move your body that takes the focus off burning calories and helps you feel good in your body.

-- Ideas include going on a nature walk, doing yoga, running for 30 minutes while listening to a podcast, swimming, or snowshoeing or skiing.
+- Ideas include going on a nature walk, doing yoga, snowshoeing, skiing, or jogging for 30 minutes while listening to a podcast or upbeat music — be sure to watch out for icy spots and consider wearing ice traction devices.

 Get your bases covered